cbonoz/microtab/README.md

 ###

-Microtab is a web3 implementation of invoice collection built on Solana smart contracts and IPFS.
+Microtab is a web3 implementation of invoice collection built on Solana and IPFS.

-Free invoice request page hosting on IPFS
+* Free invoice request page hosting on IPFS
-Code-free payment requests.
+* Code-free payment requests.
 No API integrations required.
-History tracked on blockchain rather than a centralized source.
+* History tracked on blockchain rather than a centralized source.
-Microtab fees collected only when you get paid.
+* Microtab fees collected only when you get paid.
 Not when you request.
-NFT minted on every invoice fulfillment.
+* NFT minted on every invoice fulfillment.
+* Uses Solana which enables fast transaction times, low fees, and easy wallet connections.

 Going after the payments and web3 tracks at the Solana Summercamp Hackathon 2022.

 <!-- Try it out <a href="microtab.surge.sh" target="_blank">here</a>

 Demo video:  -->

+*Zero fees on testnet demo.

 ### Benefits